yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-06-26-Introduction-to-MCMC.md

 In the previous section, we learnt that the key of rejection sampling is <span style="color:#FFA000">**proposal**</span> and <span style="color:#FFA000">**decision rule**</span>.
 These principles remain applicable in MH techniques.
 In MH methods, instead generate samples independently from proposal $g$, the proposal (with Markov property) $g(x_{t+1}\|x_t)$ generate new candidate based on the current sample value (The samples are correlated.).
 And we still need the decision rule to ensure $\pi$ is the stationary distribution.

-Again, let have a look at the algorithm first, which is similar to rejection sampling.
+Again, let's have a look at the algorithm first, which is similar to rejection sampling.
 For each current state $x_t$:

 > 1. sample $x'$ from proposal $g(x'\|x=x_t)$.
 > 2. accept $x_{t+1}=x'$ with probability $p_{\mathrm{accept}}(x') := p_{\mathrm{accept}}(x'\|x)$, set $x_{t+1}=x_{t}$ with probability $1-p_{\mathrm{accept}}(x')$.